IntersectAustralia/hcsvlab-docs/WebApp.md

     $ bundle exec cap production deploy:stop_services

-### Verifying the deployment, aka running the "Smoke Test"
+### Verifying the deployment, aka running the "Smoke Test" - This must be conducted for each release to Production

 There are several steps to this, but together they exercise all key parts of the deployment and, if passed, give a good degree of confidence that the deployment has worked.